YoshiyukiKato/nightharbor/README.md

 ```

 ### loaders [required]
 Array of `Loader`s.
-A `Loader` fetches a list of target items containing `url` property as follows:
+A `Loader` imports a list of targets for lighthouse execution.
+An item of the target list must contains `url` as follows:

 ```js
 { url: "https://google.com" }
 ```

+Use built-in loaders, external loaders, and your custom loaders.

+#### Use built-in loader
-Use a built-in `Loader` or define a custom `Loader`. `SimpleLoader` is a built-in one, enables you to specify a target list manually.
+`SimpleLoader` is a built-in loader to specify a target list manually.

 ```js
 import {SimpleLoader} from "nightharbor/loader";